Why Adalo Works for Building Your Own Calendar App

 Choose a name for your app that clearly communicates its purpose, such as "MyCalendar" or "Samsung Calendar Pro."
 This helps users instantly understand what your app is about.
 Next, set up your branding by selecting colors and fonts that align with your vision.
 For an Android-native feel, consider using Roboto as your font and Material Design blue (#2196F3) for your primary color.
 If your app is intended specifically for Samsung and Android phones, select the "Mobile Only" layout.
 Alternatively, choose "Responsive" if you want it to work seamlessly on tablets and foldable devices.

 Once inside the Adalo editor, use the dashboard on the left to add screens, set up your database (like Events), and tweak the overall theme.
+The visual builder can display up to 400 screens at once on a single canvas, giving you a comprehensive view of your entire app architecture—something particularly useful as your calendar app grows in complexity.
 To incorporate calendar functionality, install the Calendar component from the Adalo Marketplace.
 Finally, click on the "Preview" button and select "Samsung Galaxy" from the device dropdown to see how your app looks on an Android device.

 Designing the Database Structure